 Registered Retirement Savings Plan (RRSP)

-Another great source for your down payment is a registered retirement savings plan (RRSP).
-The Canadian government has a Home Buyers’ Plan (HBP) which basically borrows first-time home buyers up to $25k from your RRSP for your down payment (tax-free.)
-Another great thing is if you’re buying a home with, say, your partner, who also happens to be a first-time home buyer you would both for up to $25k each.
+Another great source for your down payment is a registered retirement saving plan (RRSP).
+The Canadian government has a Home Buyers’ Plan (HBP), which basically borrows first-time home buyers up to $25k from their RRSP for their down payment (tax-free.)
+Another great thing is if you’re buying a home with, say, your partner, who also happens to be a first-time home buyer, you would both for up to $25k each.

 Regardless of how much money you have available to you at this time for a down payment, if you are considering purchasing a property in the near future, please let us know.
 It’s never too early to start the conversation about getting pre-approved for a mortgage.
 Contact us anytime!